Octoven-Press/book-glory-of-the-kings-of-ethiopia/Miscellaneous/Chapter-Summaries--OpenAi-3.5-Turbo.md

 ## Chapter 89: The Queen's Address to the Children of Israel ##

+**Summary:**
+*Queen Mâkĕdâ addresses the Children of Israel, acknowledging their role as guardians of the Law of God and guides of His commandments.
+She expresses a deep desire to follow wisdom and righteousness, seeking God's guidance and blessings for herself and her people.*

 **Primary Character:** Queen Mâkĕdâ

-**Summary:** Queen Mâkĕdâ addresses the Children of Israel, acknowledging their role as guardians of the Law of God and guides of His commandments.
-She expresses a deep desire to follow wisdom and righteousness, seeking God's guidance and blessings for herself and her people.

 **Key Points:**
 - Queen Mâkĕdâ shows reverence for the wisdom and understanding found in God's commandments, seeking to follow them faithfully.